Atomzwieback/obsidian-search-mcp/README.md

 <div align="center">
   <img src="logo.png" alt="Obsidian Search MCP Logo" width="400">

-  **Blazing fast search for your Obsidian knowledge base, directly in Claude**
+  **Blazing fast search for your Obsidian knowledge base, directly in Claude Code or any MCP-compatible client**

   A Model Context Protocol (MCP) server that provides instant full-text search capabilities for Obsidian vaults using [Tantivy-Go](https://github.com/anyproto/tantivy-go).
 </div>

 ## Why Obsidian Search MCP?

 If you're like me, your Obsidian vault contains years of accumulated knowledge - meeting notes, project documentation, research, ideas, and personal thoughts.
-But when working with Claude, you're limited to copy-pasting individual notes.
+But when working with AI assistants, you're limited to copy-pasting individual notes.

-**This MCP server solves that by giving Claude direct search access to your entire knowledge base.**
+**This MCP server solves that by giving any MCP-compatible client direct search access to your entire knowledge base.**

-Now you can ask Claude questions like:
+Now you can ask questions like:
 - "What did I document about the PYCK project?"
 - "Find my notes on Temporal workflows"
 - "Search for that meeting where we discussed the API redesign"

-And Claude will instantly search through thousands of notes to find exactly what you need, complete with context and line numbers.
+And your AI assistant will instantly search through thousands of notes to find exactly what you need, complete with context and line numbers.

 ## Features